BHare1985/ArcGISRuntimeWKT/README.md

 This is a unit-tested C# library that can convert [Well Known Text (WKT)](https://en.wikipedia.org/wiki/Well-known_text) / [Well Known Binary (WKB)](https://en.wikipedia.org/wiki/Well-known_text#Well-known_binary) to and from [ESRI's ArcGIS Runtime Geometry](https://developers.arcgis.com/net/store/api-reference/html/N_Esri_ArcGISRuntime_Geometry.htm)

+This library is to be used in conjection with NuGet package `Esri.ArcGISRuntime`

+Created/Testest on Visual Studio 2015, with ArcGISRuntime version 10.2.7.1234.

 #### Creating a geometry
 - [GeometryFromWkb(Byte[])](#M-ArcGISRuntimeWKT-Parser-GeometryFromWkb-System-Byte[]- 'Go To Here')
 - [GeometryFromWkb(BinaryReader)](#M-ArcGISRuntimeWKT-Parser-GeometryFromWkb-System-IO-BinaryReader- 'Go To Here')

 - [GeometryFromWkt(String)](#M-ArcGISRuntimeWKT-Parser-GeometryFromWkt-System-String- 'Go To Here')
 - [GeometryFromWkt(TextReader)](#M-ArcGISRuntimeWKT-Parser-GeometryFromWkt-System-IO-TextReader- 'Go To Here')